Hester Diamond: Career

 In 1950, she married Harold Diamond, a fourth-grade teacher in Harlem who was from the Bronx neighborhood she grew up in.
 A Columbia University graduate, he shared Hester's passion for art.
 They frequented Manhattan art galleries in their spare time, and in the early 1950s began working weekends at art dealer Martha Jackson's gallery.
 In 1955 they set up eight North American museum shows for the British sculptor Barbara Hepworth, arranging for each to purchase one Hepworth piece.
 They subsequently represented buyers for several private sales, and in 1959, after facilitating the sale of a Henry Moore sculpture for a $5,000 fee, Harold and Hester—by then a social worker—quit their jobs to focus on art full-time.
 They were noted for their discretion: Time reported that they worked with "the tact of a diplomat and the cunning of a spy."
-Becoming renowned as dealers as well as collectors, the Diamond's personal collection included works by Picasso, Fernand Léger, Mondrian, Constantin Brâncuși, Mark Rothko, and Willem de Kooning.
+Becoming renowned as dealers as well as collectors, the Diamonds' personal collection included works by Picasso, Fernand Léger, Mondrian, Constantin Brâncuși, Mark Rothko, and Willem de Kooning.

 In 1980, Diamond was asked by J. Seward Johnson, heir to the Johnson & Johnson fortune, to decorate an apartment he had purchased for his future wife Barbara ("Basia") Piasecka.
 Although she had no previous experience, Diamond said yes, and shortly thereafter started an interior design business.
 In a 2008 interview she said: "As a child of the Bronx, my design education came from going to the Museum of Modern Art.
 The design of that original building always inspired me.
 It was all about breaking symmetry."
 She continued her interior design work until 1989.

 After Harold Diamond's death in 1982 she began to collect art by Old Masters.
 To finance her acquisitions, she sold significant pieces from her collection, including works by Henri Matisse, Picasso and Wassily Kandinsky.
 Her love of the Old Masters inspired her in 1995 to co-found the non-profit organizations the Medici Archive Project, which funds research for students and scholars on Renaissance and Baroque art, and in 2013, a publishing project for scholarship on Old Master sculpture, VISTAS (Virtual Images of Sculpture in Time and Space).